2024 Radiative Opacity

 research statement, and

 I provide service to the international astronomy & astrophysics community through the American Astronomical Society Journals (i.e., the AJ, ApJ, ApJ Supplement, ApJ Letters, PSJ, Research Notes, and BAAS).
-In 2008 I began a journey by agreeing to be a Scientific Editor for the ApJ.
-In 2016 I agreed to be Lead Editor of the High Energy Phenomena and Fundamental Physics corridor for the AAS Journals.
-In 2019 the position shifted to Senior Lead Editor, whose main new role was advocating for the AAS Journals (e.g., the AAS YouTube channel).
-In 2022 at the dawn of the open access era, I agreed to the Associate Editor-in-Chief position.
-A little bit about my service to the community is described in this April 2016 AAS Nova article.
+In 2008 I began the journey by agreeing to be a Scientific Editor for the ApJ.
+In 2016 I agreed to be Lead Editor of the High Energy Phenomena and Fundamental Physics corridor for the AAS Journals; described in a April 2016 AAS Nova article.
+In 2019 the position expanded to Senior Lead Editor, whose main new role was advocating for the AAS Journals (e.g., the AAS YouTube channel).
+In 2022 at the dawn of the open access era, I agreed to expand the role again to Associate Editor-in-Chief.
+I remain a core Scientific Editor!

 and Ebooks too:

-Your AAS Journal Editorial Staff in February 2021:
+Your AAS Journal Editorial Team in March 2023:

 The First and Last Printed ApJ: